mfkiwl/openCologne-PCIE/README.md

 Its scope is therefore limited to a demonstration of the **PIO writes and reads** only.
 Other applications, such as DMA, are not in our deliverables.
 They can later on be added on top of the protocol stack (i.e. PCIE "core") that this project is about.

-Power states and transitions are also not supported.
+The power states and transitions are supported only to the least extent possible, and primarily in relation to the mixed-signal SerDes, which is by definition the largest consumer.
+Our [PHY section](2.rtl.PHY/README.md) delves into that topic.

 While our commitment is to produce a **`Gen1`** EP, the design will from the get-go support the Gen2 throughput -- We intend to, on the best-effort bases, as a bonus, try to bring up 5Gbps links.
 However, the procedures for automatic up- and down- training of the link speed will not be implemented.